Patricia Piccinini probes the boundaries of humanity

 "Curious Affection" is a timely and welcome recognition of Piccinini's enormous contribution to Australian art reaching back to the mid-1990s.
 Working across a variety of mediums including photography, video and drawing, she is perhaps best known for her hyperreal sculptures.

 As a genre, hyperrealism depends on the skill of the artist to create the illusion of reality.
 To be truly successful, it must convince the spectator of its realness.
 Piccinini acknowledges this demand, but with a delightful twist.
-The excruciating attention to detail deliberately solicits our desire to look, only to generate unease, as her sculptures are imbued with a fascinating otherness.
-Part human, part animal, the works are uncannily familiar, but also alarmingly other.

 With more than 70 works on display, the entire ground floor has been handed over to Piccinini, a first for an Australian artist.
 The flamboyant exuberance of GOMA's soaring atrium is utilised and the visitor is welcomed by an enormous inflatable sculpture, "Pneutopia" (2018).